amitlan/website/_posts/2022-04-12-param-query-partition-woes.md

 However, parameter values not being available to the planner when creating a generic plan can be a big problem if the query contains partitioned tables.
-Without plan-time partition pruning, which relies on constant values being available for the planner to compare them against partition bounds found in the system catalog, the generic plan must include *all* partitions.
+Without plan-time partition pruning, which relies on constant values being available for the planner to compare against the partition bounds found in the system catalog, the generic plan must include *all* partitions.

 Now, while pruning *will* occur during execution (*run-time pruning*), there are a number of steps